 1. Cultural Competency and Ethics for Health Professionals

 Cultural competence in healthcare is vital for ensuring each and every patient receives the best care possible.
-This course teaches essential cultural competency tools for healthcare professionals and is taught by two longtime leaders in cultural competence and healthcare.
+This course teaches essential cultural competency tools for healthcare professionals and is taught by two longtime leaders in cultural competence within the field.